jskvrna/MonoSOWA/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 We would like to thank [MonoDETR](https://github.com/ZrrSkywalker/MonoDETR) for their high-quality code and method.
+Also [Metric3Dv2](https://github.com/YvanYin/Metric3D) and [MViTv2](https://github.com/facebookresearch/mvit) are highly ackwnoledged.

 The research was supported by Czech Science Foundation Grant No. 24-10738M.
 The access to the computational infrastructure of the OP VVV funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics'' is also gratefully acknowledged.
 We also acknowledge the support from the Student Grant Competition of the Czech Technical University in Prague, grant No. SGS23/173/OHK3/3T/13.